185 lbs × 8 reps

 Estimate maximum heart rate and key training zones using age and resting heart rate.

 This one‑rep max calculator provides an estimate based on the Epley formula and is intended for educational and training‑planning purposes only.
-It does not replace personalized coaching or medical advice.
-Always use proper technique, safety equipment, and spotting when lifting heavy weights, and consult a qualified professional if you have health concerns or are new to strength training.
+It does not replace personalized coaching, individualized programming, or medical advice.
+Always use proper technique, safety equipment, and spotting when lifting heavy weights, and consult a qualified coach or healthcare professional if you have injuries, health concerns, or are new to strength training.
+Never sacrifice form for heavier numbers—whether on the bar or in this calculator.